 - Feed version update statistics

 Transitland is built on publicly available GTFS data contributed by our user community to the Transitland Atlas.
 Detailed information is kept on each Feed, and updated whenever a new version of each Feed is discovered.
-Feed versions are both archived for download (as
+Feed versions are archived for download (as

 .zip files) and imported into the Transitland Datastore for API querying by operators, stops, routes, schedules, etc.